amanurat/dba/postgreSQL/docs/01_postgresql_monitoring_complete_setup_guide.md

 -- Step 5: Verify our test queries are tracked
 SELECT
-    LEFT(query, 60) as query_preview,
+    LEFT(query, 80) as query_preview,
     calls,
     total_exec_time,
     mean_exec_time,
     rows
 FROM pg_stat_statements
-WHERE query LIKE '%test_monitoring%'
+WHERE query LIKE '%S%'
 ORDER BY total_exec_time DESC;
 -- Expected: Should see our INSERT, SELECT, DROP queries